ambrosejcarr/seqc/README.md

 2. Then, you can install pytables by typing:
     $> pip3 install tables
 3. If you installed libhdf5 without giving arguments in the "configure" step, you can also:
-   (a) $> export HDF_DIR=/your/installation/directory/for/hdf5
+    $> export HDF_DIR=/your/installation/directory/for/hdf5
-   (b) You need to make sure that you have the prereqs installed previously:
+But before you do that, you need to make sure that you have the prereqs installed previously:
     - numpy, numexpr, cython

 ### Setting up AWS, SEQC, and starcluster